Pulgasari/pulgasari.github.io/md/dossiers/service_worker.md

 - <https://web.dev/articles/es-modules-in-sw?hl=de>

+##

+### Web Worker
+- is special kind of *service worker* to do heavy Lifting jobs in the background, in its own separate thread.
+- is a js file running on its own thread dedicated to the tab that user opend,
+- you can have a *shared worker* which is a thread that run worker and shared it with multiple tabs of your web page.
+- with closing tab *web worker* get destroyed , but *service worker* still alive.

 ## ...

 Ein Service Worker wird nach der ersten Registrierung dauerhaft im Speicher des Browsers unter der jeweiligen Domain (Origin) abgelegt.
 Das hat direkte Konsequenzen für die Fragen: